Berry: Dried

 Currants, raisins and sultanas are examples of dried grape berries, and many other commercially important berries are available in dried form.

 Fruit preserves

 Berries are perishable fruits with a short shelf life, and are often preserved by drying, freezing, pickling or making fruit preserves.
-Berries such as blackberry, blueberry, boysenberry, lingonberry, loganberry, raspberry, and strawberry are often used in jams and jellies.
+Berries such as blackberry, blueberry, boysenberry, lingonberry, loganberry, raspberry, and strawberry are used in jams and jellies.
 In the United States, Native Americans were "the first to make preserves from blueberries".

 Other usages

 Chefs have created quick pickled soft fruit, such as blackberries, strawberries, and blueberries.
 Strawberries can be battered and quickly fried in a deep fryer.
 Sauces made from berries, such as cranberry sauce, can be frozen until hard, battered, and deep fried.
 Cranberry sauce is a traditional food item for Thanksgiving, and similar sauces can be made from many other berries such as blueberries, raspberries, blackberries, and huckleberries.

 In culture

 Dye

 Berries have been used in some cultures for dyeing.
 Many berries contain juices that can easily stain, affording use as a natural dye.
 For example, blackberries are useful for making dyes, especially when ripe berries can easily release juice to produce a colorfast effect.
 Rubus berries, such as blackberry, raspberry, black raspberry, dewberry, loganberry, and thimbleberry all produce dye colors.
 These were once used by Native Americans.
 In Hawaii, the native Hawaiian raspberry called ʻĀkala was used to dye tapa cloth with lavender and pink hues, whereas berries from the dianella lily were used for blue coloration, and berries from the black nightshade were used to produce green coloration.